nachbarshund/node-mssql-connector/README.md

 ```

-## Not implemented yet
-- Test for inserting stored procedures
-- Test for run stored procedures
-- Check if database exists

 For recent changes please see the [Changelog](https://github.com/Nachbarshund/node-mssql-connector/blob/master/CHANGELOG.md).

 ## Tips
 To run a local (test) enviroment for mssql use the awesome tool from fgrehm via Virtual Box: [https://github.com/fgrehm/vagrant-mssql-express](https://github.com/fgrehm/vagrant-mssql-express)

 ## The MIT License (MIT)